mui/material-ui/CONTRIBUTING.md

 ## Contributing

 If you're reading this, you're awesome!
-Thank you for helping us make this project great and being a part of the Material UI community.
+Thank you for helping us make this project great and being a part of the Material-UI community.
 Here are a few guidelines that will help you along the way.

 ### Asking Questions